Who are The Shortest Players in the NBA History

 height of Nate Robinson

-Shortest white player
+Shortest white pro basketball player of all time

-Bogues is the shortest player in NBA history, having a height of 5’3’’.
-By Washington Bullets in 1987, he was drafted 12th overall and later played for Hornets, Raptors, and Warriors.
+Bogues is the shortest player in NBA history, having a height of 5’3″.
+By Washington Bullets in 1987, he was drafted 12th overall and later played for the Hornets, Raptors, and Warriors.
 Taking advantage of his size, Muggsy was considered a great stealer and a passer as well.
 He has a record of 39 blocks in his career.

 shortest NBA player

-Leave a Comment
+Leave a Reply